robhanlon22/gen-dsp/README.md

 ## Graph Frontend: Define DSP Graphs in GDSP/Python/JSON

 The optional graph subpackage (`pip install gen-dsp[graph]`) provides a way to test gen-dsp's platform backends without needing to create and export gen~ patches.
 It defines DSP graphs in the GDSP DSL, Python, or JSON and compiles them to C++, generating buildable plugin projects through the same platform backends.
 While not intended to replace gen~, it may evolve into a useful frontend in its own right.
+For a visual editing experience, see the companion [dsp-graph](https://github.com/shakfu/dsp-graph) project -- a web-based graph editor and debugger built on top of this subpackage.

 ### Quick Start (GDSP)